6 of the Best Tools for Baby Led Weaning

 Plastic Computer Mat for under the high chair.
 Easy to wipe off.
 You can also get these at an office supply store, like Staples.

-Other options include a drop cloth or plastic table cloth, that you can shake outside after the meal.
+Other options include a drop cloth or plastic tablecloth that you can shake outside after the meal.

 Or a dog